pratiktri/wordpress_borg_backup/README.md

 ## Usage

 ### Prerequisites

-- Any Linux distribution that support "_apt_"
+-   Any Linux distribution that support `apt`
-- A user having _sudo_ access to the server
+-   A user having `sudo` access to the server

 ### Examples